MVI-Bench: A Comprehensive Benchmark for Evaluating Robustness to Misleading Visual Inputs in LVLMs: Experiments

 As shown in Tab.~\ref{tab:perception}, when Qwen2.5-VL-7B answers directly without any additional captions, its $\text{Acc}_m$ is only 45.99\%.
 When the model itself serves as the caption model, performance remains nearly unchanged.
 However, replacing the caption model with a stronger GPT-4.1 yields substantial gains, increasing overall $\text{Acc}_m$ from 45.99\% to 53.85\% with improvements across all categories.
 Notably, this performance surpasses Qwen2.5-VL-32B (47.59\%, as shown in Tab.~\ref{tab:perf_revised}) and approaches the results of Qwen2.5-VL-72B (57.21\%).
 These results suggest that the visual perceptual capacity may be a key factor of LVLM robustness under visually misleading conditions.

-\textbf{Finding 2: Enhanced visual reasoning improves robustness against misleading visual inputs, yet the improvement remains inconsistent and unstable.} There are currently two mainstream approaches to strengthen visual reasoning in LVLMs: (1) scaling the language model~\cite{wei2022emergent,berti2025emergent}, and (2) enabling explicit reasoning via long-form chain-of-thought (CoT)~\cite{wei2022chain} through reinforcement learning (RL)~\cite{guo2025deepseek,peng2025lmm}.
+\textbf{Finding 2: Enhanced visual reasoning improves robustness against misleading visual inputs, yet the improvement remains inconsistent and unstable.} There are currently two mainstream approaches to strengthen visual reasoning in LVLMs: (1) scaling the language model~\cite{wei2022emergent,berti2025emergent}, and (2) enabling explicit reasoning via long-form chain-of-thought (CoT)~\cite{wei2022chain,bi2025cot,liu2026latent} through reinforcement learning (RL)~\cite{guo2025deepseek,peng2025lmm,wu2025generalization}.
 We examine both approaches to understand their impacts on robustness.

-\textbf{Scaling language models.} As shown in Tab.~\ref{tab:perf_revised}, when scaling from Qwen2.5-VL-3B to Qwen2.5-VL-72B while keeping the vision encoder fixed, overall $\text{Acc}_m$ increases and MVI-Sensitivity decreases.
+\textbf{Scaling LLMs.} As shown in Tab.~\ref{tab:perf_revised}, when scaling from Qwen2.5-VL-3B to Qwen2.5-VL-72B with a fixed vision encoder, overall $\text{Acc}_m$ increases and MVI-Sensitivity decreases.
 This trend suggests that stronger reasoning capacity can partially compensate for limited visual perceptual ability.
 However, the improvement is non-monotonic: within the mid-scale range (\textit{e.g.}, from 7B to 32B), performance on misleading images degrades in certain categories, including \textit{representation confusion} and \textit{mirror reflection}.

-\textbf{Enabling explicit reasoning via long-form CoT.} Next, we examine how enabling an explicit ``long-thinking" process influences models' performance under misleading visual inputs.
-While this paradigm has shown promise in reasoning-heavy tasks, its effect on visually misleading conditions remains unclear.
-Unexpectedly, we observe that long-thinking variants of open-source models (\textit{e.g.}, SAIL-VL2 and Qwen2-VL) exhibit lower $\text{Acc}_m$ on MVI-Bench.
-This degradation is primarily attributed to substantial declines in categories such as \textit{visual resemblance} and \textit{representation confusion}, which depend heavily on perception capabilities.
-This observation aligns with prior works~\cite{tian2025more,liu2025more}, which demonstrate that multimodal reasoning models' perceptual abilities weaken as reasoning processes.